kalexal-kaa/cosmic-application-template/README.md

 # COSMIC Application template

-An example of an application for COSMIC DE based on the [cosmic-app-template]: https://github.com/pop-os/cosmic-app-template.
+An example of an application for COSMIC DE based on the [cosmic-app-template](https://github.com/pop-os/cosmic-app-template).

 ## Screenshots